List of 40 Famous Forests in India to visit

 Hotel in Eravikulam National Park

 In Namdapha National Park in Arunachal Pradesh, almost 150 timber species are found.
-Pinus Merkusi, Abies Delavavi, Blue Vanda, and rare orchard species are also found here.
+Pinus Merkusi, Abies delavayi, Blue Vanda, and rare orchid species are also found here.

 It’s also the world’s northernmost rainforest at 27° N latitude.